 The maximum amount of nameplate generating capacity of all wind energy conversion facilities cannot exceed 363 megawatts of nameplate generating capacity.
 The maximum amount of energy production capacity for biogas recovery facilities, biomass conversion facilities, methane gas recovery facilities, solar energy conversion facilities and refuse conversion facilities cannot exceed a combined output of 53 megawatts of nameplate generating capacity and 167 billion British thermal units of heat for a commercial purpose.
 A facility that is not operational within 30 months after issuance of approval from the utilities board will no longer be considered a qualified facility.
 However, if the facility is a wind energy conversion property and is not operational within 18 months due to the unavailability of necessary equipment, the facility may apply for a 12-month extension of the 30-month limit.
 Extensions can be renewed for succeeding 12-month periods if the facility applies for the extension prior to expiration of the current extension period.
 A producer of renewable energy, which is the person who owns the renewable energy facility, cannot own more than two eligible renewable energy facilities.
-A person that has an equity interest equal to or greater than 51 percent in an eligible renewable energy facility cannot have an equity interest greater than 10 percent in any other renewable energy facility.
+A person that has an equity interest equal to or greater than 51 percent in an eligible renewable energy facility.